 When in doubt, look to your boss or another industry leader you respect.
 The way your superiors dress is usually a good indicator of what’s appropriate for your industry, and will help you convey confidence without appearing as if you’re trying too hard.

-Avoid Too-Casual Clothing
+Avoid Overly-Casual Clothing

 Even if you work in an industry where informal dress is the norm, consider donning more formal threads for your headshots if you want to appear more confident and authoritative.
 Research suggests that simply wearing more formal clothing can contribute to a feeling of power and control, which can impact your posture and presence in photos.